exercism/v3/languages/julia/exercises/concept/fibonacci-iterator/.docs/introduction.md

 end
 ```

-Note that you may find it useful to combine these two definitions into one using optional arguments.
+You may find it useful to combine these two definitions into one using optional arguments:

 ### optional-arguments